 A Strategic Approach to Hedging and Contracting

-This paper provides a new rationale for hedging that is based, in part, on non-competitive behavior in product markets.
+This paper provides a new rationale for hedging that is based, in part, on noncompetitive behavior in product markets.
 We identify a set of conditions which imply that a firm may want to hedge.
 Empirically, these conditions are not inconsistent with what is observed in the market place.
 The conditions are: (i) firms have some market power in their product market, (ii) firms have limited liability, and (iii) firms can contract to sell their output at a specified price before all factors which can affect their profitability are known.
 For some parameter specifications, however, our model predicts that firms will not want to hedge.
-This result is important as our hedging results since, in practice, although a large fraction of firms do hedge their cash flows, a substantial number of firms do not.
+This result is important because although a large fraction of firms do hedge their cash flows, a substantial number of firms do not.